Transconnectome/ABCD-3DCNN/XAI/README.md

  * [원문 링크](https://arxiv.org/abs/1610.02391)

 ## What is Integrated Grad CAM?
+Integrated Grad CAM is an extension of Grad CAM.
+As same as Grad CAM, integrated Grad CAM measures ∂f(x)/∂x.
+Building on the same measures, furthermore, Integrated Grad CAM integrates **SmoothGrad and Interior Gradient**

+  * **What is SmoothGrad?**
+  DNN uses piece-wise linear functions, so gradients of intermediate layers are not continuous but discontinuous.
+  SmoothGrad is a solution to overcome this problem by smoothing the gradient.
+  SmoothGrad add noise to original input images, and get means of several results from saliency map measured with noise-added images.
+  In equation, SmoothGrad := 1/n(integral(∂f(x*)/∂x*)), x* = x + N(0,sigma^2)

+  * **What is Integrated Gradient?**

 **Be aware whether you want use noise tunneling or not.
 If you don't want to use noise tunneling, just deactivate the line assigning class "custom_noise_tunnel"**